wrossmorrow/machtests/README.md

 cd /ifs/yentools/yentests/development
 # this export needed to support cron job
 export PATH="${PATH}:/usr/local/sbin:/usr/local/bin:/usr/sbin:/sbin:/bin:/ifs/yentools/bin"
-bash test.sh
+bash test.sh -p
 ```

 Note the append of `/ifs/yentools/bin` to the `PATH` which would exist for a user, _but does not exist for a_ `cron` _job_.
 We should run the tests with an environment as close as possible to that of a real user.
+Note also the flag `-p`, which specifies that only "production" test scripts lacking a `@draft` frontmatter tag should be run.

 ## Installing yentests as a Scheduled systemd Unit